LocPoseNet: Robust Location Prior for Unseen Object Pose Estimation: Method

 \subsection{Decoupled Translation Estimator}

 As introduced in Fig.~\ref{fig:intro}, the object translation can be computed from $(\mathbf{c}_q, s_q)$.
-Recall that $\textbf{C}\in\mathbb{R}^{N_{c}\times{H_q}\times{W_q}}$ contains multi-scale features.
-Effectively utilizing such information is thus critical to robustly estimate the object location parameters.
-A naive way to locate the object would consist of identifying the position with the highest correlation score.
-In~\cite{liu2022gen6d}, an alternative solution was proposed, which applies several convolutional layers over the full set of correlation maps. $\mathbf{c}_q$ and $s_q$ are predicted from the resulting features.
-Here, we argue that the predictions of these two parameters have conflicting requirements w.r.t. the scale-related features, and propose to estimate them in a decoupled manner.
+Therefore, effectively predicting $(\mathbf{c}_q, s_q)$ from $\textbf{C}\in\mathbb{R}^{N_{c}\times{H_q}\times{W_q}}$ is pivotal to high-accuracy translation estimation.
+The previous method~\cite{liu2022gen6d} applies several convolutional layers over $\textbf{C}$, which outputs the predictions of $\mathbf{c}_q$ and $s_q$.
+Recall that $\textbf{C}$ represents multiple correlation maps that contain multi-scale features.
+We argue that the predictions of the two location parameters have conflicting requirements w.r.t. the scale-related features, and propose to estimate them in a decoupled manner.

 Intuitively, we expect the object center to correspond to the maximum response in each of the correlation maps.
-However, as the correlation maps correspond to different receptive fields over the query image, those with ill-suited receptive fields may be noisy and unreliable, as illustrated in Fig.~\ref{fig:corr_init}.
+However, as the correlation maps correspond to different receptive fields over the query image, those with ill-suited receptive fields could be noisy and unreliable, as illustrated in Fig.~\ref{fig:corr_init}.
 To alleviate this issue, we propose to feed the raw correlations to a scale-robust head for object center prediction, which fuses the $N_c$ correlation maps in a deterministic manner.
-More specifically, we measure the reliability of a correlation map based on the distribution of its correlation scores.
-As shown in Fig.~\ref{fig:corr_init}, we expect a distribution with one peak to be more reliable than one with multiple peaks.
+More specifically, we measure the reliability of a correlation map based on the distribution of the correlation scores.
+As shown in Fig.~\ref{fig:corr_init}, we expect a distribution with one peak (top one) to be more reliable than the one with multiple peaks (bottom one).
 Taking computational stability into account, we first normalize each correlation map as